Terms

 See OSHA’s laws and regulations for information regarding infestations in the workplace.
 You can also file a complaint with OSHA or call 1-800-321-6742.

-I have bed bugs, cockroaches or other insects/pests in my apartment and my landlord says I’m responsible for exterminating.
+- I have bed bugs, cockroaches or other insects/pests in my apartment and my landlord says I’m responsible for exterminating.
 Is that true?

-The answer to this question depends on how many dwelling units or apartments there are in the building where you live.
+The answer to this question depends on how many units or apartments there are in the building where you live.

 1.14 Responsibility for extermination.
 Every occupant of a dwelling containing a single dwelling unit shall be responsible for the extermination of any insects, rodents or other pests therein or on the premises.
 Notwithstanding the foregoing provisions of this section, whenever infestation is caused by failure of the owner to maintain a dwelling in a rat-proof or reasonable insect-proof condition, extermination shall be the responsibility of the owner.
 Whenever infestation exists in two or more of the dwelling units in any dwelling, or in the shared or public parts of a dwelling containing two or more units, extermination thereof shall be the responsibility of the owner.